Skip to Content

 Popsicle Stick Groundhog Craft – The groundhog found this fun craft for the kids when he took a look around for his shadow.
 It’s such a fun project where the kids can paint and create with popsicle sticks!

 Rocking Penguin Craft – This penguin loves rockin’ so rock on with this fun activity!
 When the kids finish creating this cute penguin, all they have to do is give it a little tap and it’ll rock back and forth!
-Kids will have a blast making and playing with their creations.
+Kids will have so much fun making and playing with their creations.

 Polar Bear Handprint Craft – This is a fun art project the kids will enjoy making.
 The star of the show is the polar bear made from your little one’s handprint.
 With a few crafting supplies, they’ll create a winter scene for their polar bear to be featured in.